Packstations / Poststations

 Tactile elements

-• Poststations use tactile elements in key places to allow visually impaired users to operate the devices easily.
-All interactive functions have Brail inscriptions.
+• Poststations use tactile elements in key places to allow visually impaired users to operate the devices.
+All interactive functions have Braille inscriptions.

 • Interactive functions include the card reader for payments, dispenser slot for stamps and receipts, and the earphone port with volume control, and more.